Joe Biden Criticized For Removing Mask At Lincoln Memorial Hours After Executive Order Requiring Masks There

 "I think we have bigger issues to worry about at this time."

-As the Washington Examiner noted, Biden decided against holding in inaugural ball out of precaution for the pandemic, and was seen wearing a mask throughout the day on Wednesday as he was in close proximity to others.
-But he took it off to deliver remarks and when he was able to remain socially distant.
-The report noted that other members of his family removed their face coverings for photos at the events on Wednesday evening.
+As the Washington Examiner noted, Biden decided against holding an inaugural ball out of precaution due to the pandemic and was seen wearing a mask throughout Wednesday's events as he was in close proximity to others.
+However, he did take it off to deliver remarks and when he was able to remain socially distant.
+The report noted that other members of his family removed their face coverings for photos.

 Many of Biden's early actions as president have been aimed at addressing the pandemic and speeding up the rollout of vaccinations across the country.